monking/php-oauth/docs/API.md

 that are designed to manage the OAuth server in which users are able to revoke authorizations.

+# User Info API

+This API call is used to retrieve the user identifier of the resource owner that authorized the application.

+### Request

+    GET /php-oauth/api.php/userinfo
+    Authorization: Bearer xyz

+### Response

+    HTTP/1.1 200 OK
+    Content-Type: application/json

+    {'resource_owner_id': 'fkooman'}

 # Authorizations API

 This section describes the API to add and remove authorizations.
 However, the